jbhochet/electric_charging_points/README.md

 ### 📦 Build the jar

-- Get the source code on your machine
-- Run the `build.bash`
+- Follow the step in the previous part.
+- Create the jar file with `jar --create --file project_paa.jar --main-class App -C bin/ .`.
-- Run the generated jar with `java -jar project_paa.jar`
+- Run the jar with `java -jar project_paa.jar`.

+## 📖 Generate the JavaDoc

+- Generate the javadoc with `javadoc -d doc --source-path src core exceptions graph ui`.
+- Open `index.html` in the doc directory.